High Diving Hare: Plot

-Sam walks to the end of the board and finds Bugs standing on the board upside-down ("Great horny toads!
-What are ya doin' down there upside-downy?").
-Bugs points out that it is actually Sam who is upside-down ("I'm not upside down, doc.
-You are!
-Look!").
+3: Sam walks to the end of the board and finds Bugs standing on the board upside down.
+Bugs points out that it is actually Sam who is upside down.
 Sam looks "up", sees the tank, and falls into it.

-Having been verbally hit with "fightin' words", Bugs dares Sam to "step over this line" (in a gag similar to one from Bugs Bunny Rides Again), sending Sam down for the splash again (but not before springing back up for a moment to declare: "I hate you!")
+4: Having been verbally hit with "fightin' words", Bugs dares Sam to "step over this line" (in a gag similar to one from Bugs Bunny Rides Again), sending Sam down for the splash again (but not before springing back up for a moment to declare: "I hate you!")

-Sam is stopped by a door, and yells "Open up that door!" then turns to the audience and says: "Y'notice I didn't say Richard?".
-When Sam threatens to bust the door down, Bugs simply responds "uh-uh."
+5: Sam is stopped by a door, and yells "Open up that door!" then turns to the audience and says: "Y'notice I didn't say Richard?".
+Sam threatens to break the door down but Bugs still refuses.
 He backs up and charges towards the door, which Bugs opens at the last moment, leading Sam to another splash, this time assisted by an anvil given to him by Bugs.

-As his antagonist climbs up guns blazing, Bugs, dressed as an Indian, points Sam to a "short-cut" in a desert-like setting ("Quick!
-Him go that way!
-You take-um short cut!
-Head-um off at pass!
-Ugh!").
-Sam thanks the "Indian" ("Thank ye, stranger!") and takes the route, leading to yet another dive.
+6: As his antagonist climbs up guns blazing, Bugs, dressed as an Indian, points Sam to a "shortcut" in a desert-like setting.
+Sam thanks the "Indian" and takes the route, leading to yet another dive.

-After two more dives in which the setups are unseen, Sam finally has Bugs tied and standing on the edge of the platform, with Sam sawing away at the board, gloating: "Now ya smarty-pants, let's see ya get out-in this one!
-This time, you're a-diving!"
-However, as soon as Sam cuts through the board, it is the ladder and platform that fall, leaving the severed plank (and Bugs) suspended in midair.
+After two more dives in which the setups are unseen, Sam finally has Bugs tied and standing on the edge of the platform, with Sam sawing away at the board, gloating that Bugs will actually dive this time.
+However, as soon as Sam cuts through the board, it is the ladder and platform that falls, leaving the severed plank (and Bugs) suspended in mid-air.
 Bugs turns to the camera and cracks: "I know this defies the law of gravity, but, you see, I never "studied" law!"